Drywall Framing System

 Stairwall Systems are designed to enclose stairwalls, this system is finished on both sides with a single layer of 1/2" fire code board.

-Shaftwall systems are nonload-bearing fire rated wall assemblies that provide critical, life safety, fire-resistant protection for elevator shafts, stairwells, vertical chases and mechanical enclosures.
+Shaftwall systems are interior nonload-bearing fire rated wall assemblies that provide critical, life safety, fire-resistant protection for elevator shafts, stairwells, vertical chases and mechanical enclosures.
 Shaftwalls in elevators and stairwells are one of the most important wall assemblies in a building.
 They provide the only means of evacuation from the building in an emergency.
 Vertical chases and mechanical enclosures keep vital communication, power, water, fresh air and exhaust systems intact when a fire occurs.

 Cavity shaftwalls are constructed utilizing one of two methods: masonry/CMU or light-gauge steel and gypsum.
 Gypsum drywall shaftwall construction has become the preferred and most widely used shaftwall assembly.
 These shaftwalls are lightweight, install faster, and provide lower inplace costs.
 They also significantly reduce structural framing and foundation costs.
 Masonry shaftwalls in high-rise buildings historically weigh between 20 and 45 lbs. per square foot compared to gypsum assemblies that weigh between 10 and 13 lbs. per square foot.